Jay Ruby

 Jay Ruby (October 25, 1935 – February 23, 2022) was an American scholar who was a professor in the Department of Anthropology at Temple University until his retirement in 2003.
-He received his B.A. in History (1960) and Ph.D. in Anthropology (1969) from the University of California, Los Angeles.
+He received his B.A. in history (1960) and Ph.D. in anthropology (1969) from the University of California, Los Angeles.

-He was a leader in the field of visual anthropology.
+Ruby was a leader in the field of visual anthropology.
+He died on February 23, 2022, at the age of 86.

 Fieldwork and research

 As an archaeologist, Ruby conducted excavations in the American Southwest, West Mexico and the Republic of the Sudan.
 As a music critic and journalist, he interviewed pop music musicians, wrote album reviews and articles for the magazine Jazz and Pop.
 As an ethnographer of visual culture, he conducted long term participant-observation in Central Pennsylvania and Oak Park, a suburb of Chicago.
 Larry Gross, USC and Ruby edited enhanced ebook, The Complete Sol Worth.
 In the fall of 2008, Ruby began a study of Bohemian Southern California that resulted in three books (see below).